vishal4php/laravel/README.md

-# crossover
-Pathology lab reporting system, which can be used to publish medical test result reports to patients
+reporting system, which can be used to publish medical test result reports to patients